 What is this medicine?

-FLUOCINOLONE INTRAVITREAL IMPLANT (floo oh SIN oh lone) is a corticosteroid.
-It is surgically placed in the eye to help treat swelling in the eye or diabetic macular edema.
+FLUOCINOLONE (floo oh SIN oh lone) is a corticosteroid.
+It is placed in the eye during a procedure and is used to help treat swelling in the eye or a condition called macular edema.

 How should I use this medicine?